dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1904: Discipline is vital for child development.
+### T1904: Regular attendance is crucial for development and future success.

 |Support|
 |---|